-Vermont voters weigh in on local cannabis sales
+Burlington, Montpelier, Winooski OK local cannabis sales

 BURLINGTON, Vt.
-(WCAX) - A number of Vermont cities and towns have given the greenlight to allow local cannabis sales under the state’s new marijuana marketplace that became law last year.
+(WCAX) - Voters from Burlington to Brattleboro on Tuesday gave the greenlight to allow local cannabis sales under the state’s new marijuana marketplace law.

 As part of the law, Vermont municipalities were required to opt-in on whether they will allow retail operations.
 Voters in 26 communities are deciding on the issue on Town Meeting Day or later in the year.